Structure of cell decompositions in Extremal Szemer\'edi-Trotter examples

-For each line $l \in \lines$, we establish an ordering on $\lines \backslash \{l\}$ based on the position of their intersection with $l$.
+\item For each line $l \in \lines$, we establish an ordering on $\lines \backslash \{l\}$ based on the position of their intersection with $l$.
 (It might be at infinity.)
 The ordering is ill-defined when multiple lines are concurrent at a point of $l$, but we order concurrent lines arbitrarily.
-For each choice of $l^{\prime} \in \lines$, with $l^{\prime} \neq l$ we would like to exclude the event that none of the ${C N \log N \over r}$ consecutive lines following $l^{\prime}$ in the order induced by $l$ are selected for $\lines_r$.
-This is a list of $O(N^2)$ events governed by Lemma \ref{consecutivelines}.